The Stephen class

 Important

-boring technical reasons, is not a subclass of Runner
+boring technical reasons, is not a subclass of Runner.
+If thing is

 >>> from libsemigroups_pybind11 import (Stephen, stephen, Presentation,